eProsima/Fast-DDS-docs/docs/fastddsgen/python_bindings/python_bindings.rst

 *eProsima Fast DDS-Gen* can generate the required source files and CMake project to build the Python modules that allow the use of the IDL defined data types within a *Fast DDS* Python-based application.
 Each IDL file will result in a new Python module that will contain all the data types defined in the file.
-The proper Python binding is generated building the provided solution using SWIG_.
+The Python binding is generated building the provided solution using SWIG_.

 Calling *eProsima Fast DDS-Gen* with the option `-python` will generate these files.
 *eProsima Fast DDS-Gen* will generate a `.i` file which will be processed by SWIG_ and a CMake project to call SWIG_